linode/docs/docs/platform/block-storage/boot-from-block-storage-volume.md

 <!-- ![Boot a Linode from a Block Storage Volume](/docs/assets/block-storage/boot-linode-block-storage-title.png "Boot a Linode from a Block Storage Volume Title Graphic") -->

 Linode’s Block Storage service allows you to attach additional storage volumes to your Linode.
-Due to the low cost and how easy it is to attach to Linodes on your account, Block Storage can be an easy mount point to save full volumes to and to boot from.
+Due to the simplicity and low cost of attaching new Block Storage Volumes, Block Storage can be an easy mount point to save full volumes to and to boot from.

 This guide shows how to create a duplicate of a primary disk to be booted from a Block Storage Volume.
 Once complete, the Linode can be booted from the Block Storage Volume.
 The process may be reversed in order to restore the primary disk from the Block Storage backup.